mcanyucel/Mini-Spotify-Controller/README.md

 9. Send a request to the API to play all the tracks in the recommendation response.
 10. Start groovin'!.

-## How to build
-* Clone the repository.
-* Open the solution in Visual Studio (preferably 2023).
-* Build the solution.

 ## Requirements

 * Windows 10.0.17763.0 or newer.
 This is because the application uses `Microsoft.Toolkit.Uwp.Notifications` library which requires Windows 10.0.17763.0 or newer.
 * .NET 7
 * Spotify Premium account